 An enduro bike can’t feature the same sacrificial terrain-absorption ability of a downhill bike, because it must be pedalled uphill too.
-Some enduro events even have special stages which require a hundred yards or so of pedalling.
 An element of suspension efficiency is crucial.
 As such, mountain bike engineers and component designers have supplied an entirely new class of bikes and gear to cater for this discipline’s unique demands and produced some of the best mountain bikes in terms of versatility and capability